Financial Crisis, Creditor-Debtor Conflict, and Populism

 Date Written: October 13, 2021

-We study the impact of debtor distress during a financial crisis on support for a populist far-right party.
+We study the impact of debtor distress during a financial crisis on support for a populist far-right political party.
 Our empirical approach exploits variation in exposure to foreign currency household loans during a currency crisis in Hungary.
-Foreign currency debt exposure leads to a large and persistent increase in the far-right vote share.
+Foreign currency debt exposure leads to a large and persistent increase in support for the far-right populist party.
 We present evidence that the far right advocated for foreign currency debtors’ interests by proposing aggressive debt relief and was rewarded with support from these voters.
-Our findings are consistent with theories emphasizing that conflict between creditors and debtors over the resolution of the crisis is an important mechanism in the electoral success of the populist far right.
-Our results shed light on why financial crises are often followed by increased support for populist parties.
+Our findings are consistent with theories emphasizing that conflict between creditors and debtors can shape political outcomes after financial crises.

-Keywords: populism, far-right parties, political extremism, financial crisis, household debt, foreign currency debt
+Keywords: populism, far-right parties, financial crisis, household debt, foreign currency debt

 JEL Classification: D10, D72, E44, F34, G01

 Suggested Citation: Suggested Citation